HyperNylium/Management_Panel/README.md

 3. Un-Zip the `Management_Panel-main.zip` file in your desktop (Read [Things to keep in mind](https://github.com/HyperNylium/Management_Panel#things-to-keep-in-mind) to learn why)

-4. And launch the `Updater.exe` file in [administrator](https://www.digitalcitizen.life/run-as-admin-windows-11/#ftoc-heading-5) mode in order for everything to install correctly
+4. And launch the `Updater.exe` file on [administrator](https://www.digitalcitizen.life/run-as-admin-windows-11/#ftoc-heading-5) mode in order for everything to install correctly

 ## Things to keep in mind
 - The program will automatically detect your home directorys desktop location.
 For example:<br>`C:\Users\[user]\Desktop)`